 PERSONAL INSURANCE: PLANNING FOR THE UNEXPECTED

-While no one likes to think that something might happen to them, or their family, it’s always best to be prepared for the unexpected.
+While you don’t like to think that something might happen to you, or your family, it is always better to be prepared for the unexpected.

 WHY PREPARE FOR THE UNEXPECTED?